Excellence in Gynecomastia Surgery (Male Breast Reduction)

 Ideally, male breasts have toned muscles and are well defined, with nipples that point forward and follow a line from the shoulder to the waist which helps create the image of an ideal masculine triangular upper body.
 When the male breast becomes fatty and begins to sag, it will develop a crease underneath with a fold of tissue over it, nipples that point downward, and excess chest volume – all of which are more similar to the female breast shape than the ideal male chest.

 Newport Beach plastic surgeon, Dr. Joseph T. Cruise is a leading expert in gynecomastia performing over 250 surgeries male breast reduction surgeries each year.
 Dr. Cruise is dedicated to the specialization of gynecomastia and is considered one of the top 5 gynecomastia surgeons in the United States.

 Dr. Cruise and his Orange County staff have developed this comprehensive gynecomastia section as a resource for men looking for information about gynecomastia surgery to correct their condition, giving them the ideal male chest they desire.
 Additionally, Dr. Cruise wants to ensure that you have all the information you need in order to make a decision that will achieve your goals and eliminate your concerns.
-In addition to numerous testimonials and before and after pictures of his male breast reduction patients, he has provided a helpful gynecomastia animation video of how he routinely performs gynecomastia surgery.

 Dr. Cruise's years of specialization and experience has enabled him to perfect his surgical techniques and provide his patients predictable results they can be happy with.
 In fact, his gynecomastia surgery has become so advanced and efficient that most of the procedures are done under local anesthesia while the patient is watching movies on Netflix.